Thousand Oaks Shooter Ian Long Had No Known History Of PTSD, US Military Says

 Long served in the military from 2010 until 2013.
 During that time, he served in Afghanistan for a year from 2010 to 2011, and finished up his service in Hawaii.
 After the shooting, neighbors and a classmate of Long’s stated that he had suffered from PTSD for years.

 However, when the military were contacted to confirm this theory and to learn whether or not they had offered him appropriate help, the Marines stated they have no record of him ever seeking their help for the condition.
-Veteran’s Affairs added that he had never been enrolled in VA health care at any point in time.
+Veterans Affairs added that he had never been enrolled in VA health care at any point in time.

 Marines Have No Record of Thousand Oaks Shooter Reaching Out for PTSD Help: Ian Long — the former Marine who killed 12 people in a country music bar allegedly suffered from severe PTSD, but there's no record of him ever contacting the Corps for help …… https://t.co/BqsoK0sdFQ pic.twitter.com/0YuOapN9yX